Mar 05, 2024 Arise GTM

 3. Uber

 Uber uses customer feedback to improve its app interface, driver and passenger matching algorithms, and overall service quality.
-They also use customer feedback to inform their pricing and promotions strategy.
+It also uses customer feedback to inform its pricing and promotions strategy.
 Uber uses in-app feedback for drivers and customers to request real-time feedback, with a rating system that connects riders with drivers.

 This feedback loop helps Uber ensure that only the best drivers stay on the road and that customer concerns are addressed.